Korea Passing: South Korea-U.S. Friction on North Korea and THAAD

-Park Geun-hye was impeached in March 2017, and there was a high probability that Moon Jae-in, who is more friendly to North Korea, would win the upcoming election.
-The Trump administration was concerned that the incoming South Korean government would be passive in imposing strong sanctions on North Korea.
+President Park Geun-hye was impeached in March 2017, and there was a high probability that Moon Jae-in, who was more friendly to North Korea, would win the upcoming election.
+The Trump administration was concerned that the incoming South Korean government would take a more passive stance towards relations with their Northern neighbor, and refrain from imposing strong sanctions on North Korea.